justJay-dev/hire-me/pages/safer-web-api-com.md

 title: SaferWebAPI.com
 published: 2020-8-11
 tags: [Python, Flask, PostgreSQL, REST, API, SaaS]
 descr: A subscription based platform that gives rest api access to a publicly available federal transportation database that does not have a native API.
-Leverages google cloud and python to crawl, scrape abd store results.
+Leverages google cloud and python to crawl, scrape and store results.
 Returns them to authenticated users in json format with very low latency.
 1.6 million USDOT queries so far.